Admission criteria for doctoral programmes in the Doctoral School in Natural Sciences

 All postgraduate research students pursue a doctoral degree.
 The right to complete a degree may only be obtained through an admission procedure.
-The application periods in the 2017–2018 academic year are indicated on the table above.
+The application periods are indicated on the table above.

 Pursuant to section 37 of the Universities Act (558/2009), eligible applicants for studies leading to a research degree have completed

 2) An applicable second-cycle degree from a university of applied sciences, or

 3) An applicable education at an institution abroad providing eligibility for equivalent higher education in the country in question.

 All studies required for a second-cycle degree or equivalent education must be completed before the deadline for applications, and a certificate of this degree must be presented before the doctoral study right can be granted (see deadline for accepting the offer above).